 The northern long-eared bat 4(d) rule prohibits incidental take that may occur from tree removal activities within 150 feet of a known occupied maternity roost tree during the pup season (June 1 to July 31) or within 0.25 mile of a hibernation site, year round.
 Winter tree removal may be acceptable for some projects, to be determined by the USFWS.
 USFWS concurred that the Proposed Action is consistent with activities analyzed in the Programmatic Biological Opinion for the northern long-eared bat.
 USFWS recommended helping to ensure that bat habitat is adequately protected by minimizing the removal of forested habitat and protecting forested hedgerows or other forested corridors connecting areas of suitable bat habitat.
 If impacts to bats cannot be avoided, an incidental take permit would be required.
 If any trees within the Project site are planned to be removed, WDNR recommended it would be beneficial to conduct tree removal outside of the summer avoidance period of June 1 through August 15, depending on assessment of the likelihood of bat roosting in the Project area.
-USFWS recommended that the spring and summer roosting periods (March 15 through August 15) be avoided.
-If removal cannot be avoided during these periods, surveys may be required to confirm species presence and other mitigation may also be required.
+If removal cannot be avoided during this period, surveys may be required to confirm species presence and other mitigation may also be required.
+Additionally, USFWS recommended that removal of wildlife habitat in general avoid the spring and summer seasons (March 15 through August 15).